Smart Ways My Family Saves Money Despite Rising Living Costs in America

 Reducing Food Waste with Inventory Management Apps

 - Inventory apps such as Freshly and StillTasty track the expiration dates of stored food, reducing the likelihood of expired or spoiled food.
+We stopped wasting food and started saving money.

 Strategic Couponing Using Flipp and Ibotta